 After this I was put back on Prostap injections.
 It’s now been five months since I had surgery, the Prostap is wearing off and I have been put on a different contraceptive pill to stop my periods.

-Right now, I am starting to feel the same pains and symptoms I had last time my endometriosis returned.
+Right now, I am starting to feel the same endometriosis pain and symptoms I had last time my endometriosis returned.
 I feel certain it’s coming back and I honestly don’t know what is next in my journey.

-The pain is something I have just learned to live with.
+My endometriosis pain is something I have just learned to live with.
 Sometimes it is eased by my heat pad or co-codamol.
-Sometimes they don’t even touch it.
+Sometimes they don’t help my endometriosis pain at all.
 I don’t have any magic tricks that help me cope, I just do because I don’t have any other choice.

-I think the mental effects of endometriosis might even be worse that the physical ones.
+I think the mental effects of my endometriosis symptoms might even be worse that the physical ones.

 No one seemed to understand what I was going through and I felt very lonely”

 In the beginning, before my diagnosis, I thought I was mad.
-I was told it was just a normal part of growing up.
+I was told my endometriosis symptoms were just a normal part of growing up.
 I felt like a wimp, as if I just had a low pain threshold and just couldn’t handle period pains like other girls.
 When I was exhausted, I thought, maybe I am just a lazy teenager.

 No one seemed to understand what I was going through and I felt very lonely.